Can I Use Niacinamide After An AHA/BHA Peel?

 When incorporated into skincare items, niacinamide typically works best in serums, moisturizers, and face masks, as they sit on the skin for longer to allow the benefits to be fully absorbed.

-Nicotinamide is a water-soluble ingredient, which does not naturally occur in the skin, so incorporating niacinamide products into your skincare will enhance the overall appearance of your skin.
+Nicotinamide is a water-soluble ingredient that does not naturally occur in the skin, so incorporating niacinamide products into your skincare will enhance the overall appearance of your skin.

-As it is not naturally occurring in the skin, adding this ingredient to your routine will help with boosting the moisture barrier and encouraging the development of keratin in the skin to give a smooth, firm, and even appearance.
+As it is not naturally occurring in the skin, adding this ingredient to your routine will help boost the moisture barrier and encourage the development of keratin in the skin to give a smooth, firm, and even appearance.

 Niacinamide is an ideal skincare ingredient for all skin types, and it works particularly well with more oily to acne-prone skin types, as it provides moisture without being overwhelming.